ludvigdoeser/Spectral-Timing-Analysis-Repo/README.md

 Or if you don't intend to modify the source code, just run pip without the `-e` flag.

-In python, you should now be able to do import all modules by:
+In python, you should now be able to import all modules by:

 ```python
 from star import *